Kyle Vander-Kuyp

+Kyle Bernard Vander-Kuyp (born 30 May 1971), is a former Australian athlete who competed at the 1996 Summer Olympics and the 2000 Summer Olympics.

+Biography

-Kyle Bernard Vander-Kuyp (born 30 May 1971 in Paddington, a suburb of Sydney), is an Indigenous Australian athlete of the Worimi and Yuin tribe of North and South Coast New South Wales.
+Vander-Kuyp is an indigenous Australian of the Worimi and Yuin tribe of North and South Coast New South Wales.
 At 5 weeks of age, he was adopted by Pat and Ben Vander-Kuyp.

 Kyle bettered the Oceanian record in the 110 metres hurdles to 13.29 seconds at the 1995 World Championships in Athletics.

-In addition he has competed at the 1996 and 2000 Olympic Games, as well as the 1994, 1998 and 2006 Commonwealth Games.
+In addition to his two Olympic Games appearances he competed at the 1994, 1998 and 2006 Commonwealth Games.

+He finished third behind Colin Jackson in the 100 metres hurdles event at the British 1993 AAA Championships.